ryanadamczyk/ryanadamczyk.github.io/_tabs/about.md

 #  👋  Greetings!

-My name is Ryan Adamczyk, and I'm presently pursuing my Masters in IT and Management while working as an Junior Systems Administration Intern at Florida Atlantic University.
-I currently hold a Bachelors of Business Administration in Management Information Systems with a concentration in Business Analytics.
+My name is Ryan Adamczyk, and i'm currently a Business Analyst at FIS working on the Global Real Estate team.

+I previously recieved my Masters's in IT and Management while working as a Junior Systems Administration Intern at Florida Atlantic University.

 I am a HomeLab enthusiast who is constantly tinkering to learn more about my areas of interest.

-At 22 years old, I am an aspiring technology professional eager to make a significant entrance into the IT field, with a keen interest in roles such as Systems Administrator or equivalent.
+At 22 years old, I am an aspiring technology professional eager to make a significant impact on the teams and businesses I service.

 # 🔥 Hobbies and Interests